 Young Explorers guides know how to keep the kids engaged with educational and inspiring activities while you enjoy some peace and quiet in Botswana’s premier wilderness.

 The emphasis is on learning how to track game both on foot and in 4x4 safari vehicles.
 Children learn how to: make small animal traps; start a fire from nothing more than two sticks; recognize different animal spoor; identify a range of birds; try poling a Mokoro; fish; and shoot an air rifle at tin cans.

 At the end of your stay, kids receive a Young Explorers certificate, tshirt and cap.

 Saruni Samburu is in the heart of the Kalama Community Conservancy in northern Kenya which borders Samburu National Park.
 The region is dominated by acacia-grasslands and forests, and is the ancestral homeland of the Samburu people, whom the camp works closely with.
 This is not your typical “family” camp, but it has some very special activities we feel are perfect for families with older children.

 Visits to local caves featuring historic rock art

 Trekking excursions up Mount Ololokwe, the Samburu tribe’s sacred mountain - ideal for getting out extra energy

 Warrior Academy: Learn about the local cultures directly from a “moran” (“warrior”).
-This includes: Learning and trying bush skills first-hand, hearing the folklore and ancient wisdom needed to survive in this unique region; track wildlife like following an elephant or a leopard, and learn survival skills; visit an original Masai village; learn how to use bow, arrows, pangas and spears; build a bush camp; tend goats and cattle whilst listening to Masai or Samburu stories and songs; learn how to bead and create traditional Masai or Samburu crafts
+This includes: Learning and trying bush skills first-hand, hearing the folklore and ancient wisdom needed to survive in this unique region; track wildlife like following an elephant or a leopard, and learn survival skills; visit an original Maasai village; learn how to use bow, arrows, pangas and spears; build a bush camp; tend goats and cattle whilst listening to Maasai or Samburu stories and songs; learn how to bead and create traditional Maasai or Samburu crafts